rakeshbhati-dev/rakeshbhati-dev/README.md

 ## 📂 Projects
 - **Hangman Game** – Classic word-guessing game built with HTML, CSS, and JavaScript.
 - **Movie Watchlist** – A web application that lets users search movies via Trakt API, save favorites locally, and manage their watchlist with features like pagination and random picks.
+- **Password Generator** –A simple and responsive password generator app let user to pick password in a range, with options to add numbers and special symbols and copy in one click.

 ---